salilbh/GST-Automation-Reports-Consolidation/README.md

 Dim MinutesElapsed As String
 Dim EstimatedTotalTime As String

-'Remember time when macro starts
+'Remember time when macro starts'
 StartTime = Timer